 COMMUNICATING TO PARENTS

 If a protective action is initiated at your child’s school, communication to parents will occur as quickly as possible.
-All available forms of relaying messages will be used, including the school’s phone system and district social media accounts.
+All available forms of relaying messages will be used, including posting information to our Emergency Notifications page, as well as using the school’s phone system and district social media accounts.

 Please remember that information will not be relayed until all students are safely accounted for, and all information is accurate.
 Please ensure your contact information is up to date with the school, including any changes to email addresses, cellphone numbers or home phone numbers.